 DROP THE LEASH

-Instead, for social dogs, reserve doggy playtime for spaces where your dog can be off lead, or where you can safely drop your leash.
+Instead, for social dogs, reserve doggy playtime for spaces where your dog can be off lead, or where you can safely drop your leash after you say your release word.
 Make sure you always get some good behaviours BEFORE letting your dog play with another dog.
 If they are not listening to you nice and close on a leash- they wont be listening to you when there is a fun distraction and you are not attached to the other side of the leash.